Teacher well-being

 Start with the Wellbeing Action Plan (WAP), a free template developed by Mind that helps you identify your stress triggers and early warning signs.
 Many teachers find completing this with a trusted colleague creates accountability whilst normalising conversations about mental health.
 Keep it visible in your planner; when marking deadlines pile up or parent evenings loom, you'll have pre-planned coping strategies ready.

 Digital tools can transform how you manage workload stress.
-Apps like Teacher Toolkit's Five Minute Lesson Plan reduce planning time significantly, whilst Forest encourages focused work sessions by gamifying concentration.
+Apps like Teacher Toolkit's Five Minute Lesson Plan reduce planning time significantly, whilst Forest encourages focussed work sessions by gamifying concentration.
 For immediate stress relief, try the NHS-approved Headspace for Educators, which offers free access to guided meditations specifically designed for classroom challenges.

 Physical resources matter too.
 Create a 'restoration station' in your classroom: a drawer containing herbal tea, healthy snacks, and a stress ball.
 This serves dual purposes; it models self-care to students whilst providing immediate comfort during difficult moments.
 Research from the Education Support Partnership shows that teachers who take micro-breaks throughout the day report 40% less burnout.